clepord34/PawRes/docs/USER_MANUAL.md

 - **Photo Quality**: Blurry, dark, or distant photos reduce accuracy
 - **Mixed Breeds**: AI may struggle with mixed breeds
 - **Species**: Currently supports dogs and cats only

+#### Limitations

+- **Accuracy**: The AI is trained on many common breeds but may not always recognize rare or unusual ones.
+- **Photo Quality**: Blurry, dark, or distant photos make identification harder — clearer photos improve results.
+- **Mixed Breeds**: The AI may not be able to pick a single breed for mixed animals and may show a "mixed" suggestion.
+- **Species**: The AI only supports dogs and cats at this time.

 #### Best Practices